 Time Is Running Out For Atlanta In Ransomware Attack

-Time is running out for the city of Atlanta which was given until Wednesday to pay off the cyber attackers who laid siege to city government data and are threatening to wipe the computers clean.
+Time is running out for the city of Atlanta, which was given until Wednesday to pay off the cyberattackers who laid siege to city government data and are threatening to wipe the computers clean.

-But, as Georgia Public Broadcasting's Emily Cureton reported for NPR, even if officials authorized the six-bitcoin ransom payment — currently worth about $51,000 — to lift the wall of encryption paralyzing a number of city services, it's not clear there's anywhere to send the money.
+But, as Georgia Public Broadcasting's Emily Cureton reported for NPR, even if officials authorized the six-bitcoin ransom payment — currently worth about $51,000 — to lift the wall of encryption paralyzing a number of city services, it's not clear whether there is anywhere to send the money.

 The payment portal set up by the hijackers for the infected systems, which included a countdown clock, was disabled days before the deadline after a local TV news station tweeted out an unredacted ransom note it obtained from a city employee.
 It contained a link to a bitcoin wallet leading directly to a group known for using SamSam ransomware.